karollynecosta/aws_solutions_architect-associate/README.md

 Key accessibility: Deployed and manged in a VPC
 				   Can be shared across VPC peering
 Audit: CloudTrail/Watch/MFA support

+Use Case: a support staff mistakenly attempted to log in as the administrator three times using an invalid password in the Hardware Security Module.
+This has caused the HSM to be zeroized, which means that the encryption keys on it have been wiped.
+Unfortunately, you did not have a copy of the keys stored anywhere else.
+How can you obtain a new copy of the keys that you have stored on Hardware Security Module?
+	Amazon does not have access to your keys nor to the credentials of your Hardware Security Module (HSM) and therefore has no way to recover your keys if you lose your credentials.
+	Amazon strongly recommends that you use two or more HSMs in separate Availability Zones in any production CloudHSM Cluster to avoid loss of cryptographic keys.
+	The keys are lost permanently if you did not have a copy.
 ```

 Aws Shield: